 Different types of cerebrovascular disease include:

-Ischemic stroke: These occur when a blood clot or atherosclerotic plaque blocks a blood vessel that supplies blood to the brain.
+These occur when a blood clot or atherosclerotic plaque blocks a blood vessel that supplies blood to the brain.
 A clot, or thrombus, may form in an artery that is already narrow.

 A stroke occurs when the lack of blood supply results in the death of brain cells.

-Embolism: An embolic stroke is the most common type of ischemic stroke.
+An embolic stroke is the most common type of ischemic stroke.
 An embolism occurs when a clot breaks off from elsewhere in the body and travels to the brain to block a smaller artery.

 People who have arrhythmias, which are conditions that cause an irregular heart rhythm, are more prone to developing an embolism.

-Hemorrhagic stroke: This occurs when a blood vessel in part of the brain weakens and bursts open, causing blood to leak into the brain.
+This occurs when a blood vessel in part of the brain weakens and bursts open, causing blood to leak into the brain.

 The leaking blood puts pressure on the brain tissue, leading to edema, which damages brain tissue.
-The hemorrhage can also cause nearby parts of the brain to lose their supply of oxygen rich blood.
+The hemorrhage can also cause nearby parts of the brain to lose their supply of oxygen-rich blood.

-A subarachnoid hemorrhage occurs when a blood vessel ruptures and bleeds between two membranes surrounding the brain.
+- Subarachnoid hemorrhage: When a blood vessel ruptures and bleeds between two membranes surrounding the brain.

 Cerebrovascular disease develops for a variety of reasons.

 If damage occurs to a blood vessel in the brain, it will not be able to deliver enough or any blood to the area of the brain that it serves.
-The lack of blood interferes with the delivery of adequate oxygen, and, without oxygen, brain cells will start to die.
+The lack of blood interferes with the delivery of adequate oxygen, and without oxygen, brain cells will start to die.

 Brain damage is irreversible.
-Emergency help is vital to reduce a person’s risk of long term brain damage and increase their chances of survival.
+Emergency help is vital to reduce a person’s risk of long-term brain damage and increase their chances of survival.

 Atherosclerosis is a primary cause of cerebrovascular disease.
 This occurs when high cholesterol levels, together with inflammation in the arteries of the brain, cause cholesterol to build up as a thick, waxy plaque that can narrow or block blood flow in the arteries.